 Image Analysis Charts

-The CIS acquires Synthetic Aperture Radar (SAR) Satellite imagery in order to have data available for the provision of ice information.
-Upon request of specific clients, SAR imagery will be analysed in more detail than for the daily ice charts and these image analysis usually available to the public.
+The Canadian Ice Service acquires Synthetic Aperture Radar Satellite imagery in order to have data available for the provision of ice information.
+Upon request of specific clients, Synthetic Aperture Radar imagery will be analysed in more detail than for the daily ice charts and these image analysis usually available to the public.
 The area covered by the image analysis coincides with an area related to the satellite path.
 The path of the satellite changes each day so the chart area shifts from one day to the next.
-The usual width of the satellite data collection for ice information is about 500 km.
+The usual width of the satellite data collection for ice information is about 500 kilometres.
 At the Canadian Ice Service, we use 100 metre resolution.